forlilab/Meeko/docs/source/rec_cli_options.rst

    (Flag) Ignore residues with missing atoms instead of raising an error.
    Replaces previous option -a or --allow_bad_res

-.. option:: --bad_res_radius
+.. option:: --delete_bad_res_from_box_radius

-   specify radius from box_center outside of which unmatched residues will be deleted.
+   specify radius from box surface outside of which unmatched residues will be deleted.
-   Must be used in conjuntion with --delete_bad_res and --box_center/--box_enveloping.
+   Requires --box_center or --box_enveloping.
+Incompatible with --delete_bad_res.

 .. option:: --default_altloc <location>